ruichongliu/USCityCrimeLookUp/README.md

 # ruichongliu.github.io
 This webpage allows user to look up the degree of danger of the given city.

-Authors: Stell Zhang and
+Authors: Stell Zhang and [ruichongliu](https://github.com/ruichongliu)
-@ruichongliu

 ## Apr.
 22| v1.0.0